FAQs: Embassy Services COVID-19 Update

 The Passport Service has paused operations in line with Ireland moving to Level 5 of the Government’s National Framework on Living with COVID-19 on 24 December 2020.

 Applications can still be made online while the Passport Office is closed and will be processed when services resume.
-An update is expected in mid-January 2021.

 To apply via Passport Online, please click here.